Jiazxu/ecg_glucose_comparator/README.md

 **1. Classic supervised learning**

-As a benchmark, I feeded the data into a classic EfficientNetV2.
+As a benchmark, I feeded the data into a classic EfficientNetV2 model.
 Here is the model architecture:

 <div align="center">